hackerboost/MERN-STACK-COURSE/test.md

 - What would you change to add product reviews?
 - How would you implement a "low stock" warning system?
 - What additional validation would you add for product prices?

+### 3. **Debugging Scenarios**
+- A student gets "Product not found" for a valid product ID - what could be wrong?
+- Products are being created but the category information isn't showing - what's missing?
+- The API works in Postman but not from the frontend - what could be the issue?

+This foundation gives students a solid understanding of building APIs that can handle real-world ecommerce requirements while explaining every design decision along the way.

 ---